LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 const { Application, genesisBlockDevnet, configDevnet} = require('lisk-sdk'); // require application class, the default genesis block and the default config for the application const CashbackTransaction = require('./cashback_transaction'); // require the newly created transaction type 'CashbackTransaction'

-configDevnet.app.label = 'Cashback-blockchain-application';
+configDevnet.app.label = 'cashback-blockchain-application';

 const app = new Application(genesisBlockDevnet, configDevnet); // create the application instance

-app.registerTransaction(11, CashbackTransaction); // register the 'CashbackTransaction'
+app.registerTransaction(CashbackTransaction.TYPE, CashbackTransaction); // register the 'CashbackTransaction'

 // the code block below starts the application and doesn't need to be changed